Kodrick/oddisy_documentation/oddisy-documentation/docs/Getting_Started/filling-out-the-entry-page.md

 ![Entry Page](../../static/img/getting_started/filled_group_example.JPG)

-:::info
+:::tip

-You can also add entries to any section by adding it to any Section using the **ADD ENTRY** button under the Section name.
+You can also add entries to any section by using the **ADD ENTRY** button under the Section name.
 This will link the Entry if it is not already linked, adding it to the Section.

 :::